 - Learn the use of a centrifuge

 - Calculate theoretical and experimental yields

-- Demonstrate the principles of atom economy by synthesizing soap from the glycerol byproduct
+- Demonstrate the principles of atom economy by synthesizing soap incorporating the glycerol byproduct

 - Homework Assignments:

 - Homework will consist of reading the assigned text, completing problems from the text, and online homework assignments (problems, tutorials, practice quizzes) for each of the ten chapters covered in this course.